mailoptin/mailoptin/readme.txt

 = 2.1.4.0 =
 * Added MailPoet 3 integration.
+* Added support for tags to Aweber subscribers.
 * Optin background image and logo support land in customizer.
 * listing of optin and email campaign now in descending order
 * Fixed bug where undefined webfont js function causes optin not to display.